tscircuit/eval/README.md

 # @tscircuit/eval

-Evaluate code in a full tscircuit runtime environment, including babel transpilation and execution, so you just need to send the code to be executed with automatic handling of imports from `@tsci/*`
+Evaluate code in a full tscircuit runtime environment, including Sucrase transpilation and execution, so you just need to send the code to be executed with automatic handling of imports from `@tsci/*`